Giant Dipole Resonance and Related Spin-dependent Excitations: Summary and discussion

 \section{Summary and discussion}

-We consider deformed axially symmetric nuclei, where the GDR strength is split into two components.
+We have found in $^{164}$Dy nucleus 14 levels located in the excitation energy range of $4–17$ MeV.
+Of these, seven are $K^\pi=0^-$ excitations, five are $K^\pi=1^-$ and two are $K^\pi=2^-$.

+The highest energy states are the two branches of the GDR.
+This is the isovector spin-scalar mode.
+Its isoscalar counterpart was artificially put to the zero (or very large) energy to exclude the center of mass motion, which represents the spurious mode.
 The energies of both GDR branches were described by fitting the parameters of the dipole-dipole interaction.
-In $^{164}$Dy nucleus, the $K^\pi=0^-$ and $K^\pi=1^-$ peak positions were found at 13.01 MeV and 16.25 MeV, respectively.
-The deformation-induced splitting is 3.24 MeV.
+The $K^\pi=0^-$ and $K^\pi=1^-$ peak positions were found at 13.01~MeV and 16.25~MeV, respectively.
+The deformation-induced splitting is 3.24~MeV.
+These results are aligned with the established patterns observed in the physics of the GDR~\cite{BMII,Atlas_GDR}.

-Spin-orbit interaction couples the motions in phase space with the spin-dependent motions.
-This coupling gives rise to the electric spin dipole excitations.
-The isovector SDR is found to be lower in energy relative to the GDR.
-The calculated gap $\Delta_{\rm sd}$ between the ($K=0$) GDR and ($K=0$) SDR in $^{164}$Dy is 1.45 MeV.
-The dependence of SDR on deformation was studied.
-It was found that with increasing deformation the gap with GDR decreases, while the fraction of strength attributed to SDR visibly increases.
-With that, the contribution of SDR to EWSR increases from 2.21\% for $\delta=0$ to 28.98\% for $\delta=0.26$.

-In deformed nuclei, the electric and magnetic channels of excitation of $1^-$ transitions are coupled.
-The result is non-zero $B(E11)$ and $B(M21)$ excitation probabilities for each $1^-$ level.
-This situation is demonstrated by Table~\ref{tab1x}.
-The isovector state with energy 10.57 MeV is the result of interference of electric spin dipole and magnetic quadrupole excitations.
-The spin-flip response produces the dominant contribution.
-There is also a weak isoscalar spin-flip excitation with an energy 4.77 MeV.

-In the spherical limit there is no mixing between the $1^-$ and $2^-$ states.
-In this case, the 10.57 MeV level comes to the energy 10.64 MeV.
-The $0^-$ SDR also comes to this energy.
-This situation is illustrated by the Fig.~\ref{GDR+SDR}, where the energies of isovector spin-scalar states ($K^\pi=0^-$ and $K^\pi=1^-$ GDR) and isovector spin-flip states ($K^\pi=0^-$ SDR and $K^\pi=1^-$ state of mixed nature) with the corresponding electric and magnetic excitation probabilities are shown as a function of the deformation.
-For $\delta=0$, the gap between the SDR and the GDR is maximal and amounts to 3.87 MeV.
-The $B(E1)\!\!\uparrow$ excitation probability is $1.23\ \e^2$fm$^2$.

-Below the GDR location, the concentration of electric dipole strength around the neutron separation energy has been observed for many nuclei.
-It has been understood as the so-called pygmy dipole resonance (PDR) which often interpreted as an oscillation of a neutron skin against an isospin saturated core (see review~\cite{th_PDR} and referencies there).
-It was found that the low-lying $E1$ strength, belonging to the PDR, has an orbital nature and a dominant isoscalar character~\cite{exp_PDR}.
-In $^{164}$Dy, the PDR has been detected at an energy centered around 6 MeV~\cite{Dy_PDR}.

-The SDR is also satellite of the GDR and it has comparable to PDR excitation strength.
-However, unlike PDR, it has a predominantly isovector character and is caused by the spin degrees of freedom.
-It is localized between the PDR and the GDR, but its position is rather dependent on the deformation of the nucleus.
-Spherical atomic nuclei are preferred candidates for searching for these excitations, since in this case the most pronounced gap with GDR is expected and there is no mixing with $2^-$ states.
+Spin resonances induced by the spin-dipole operator~(\ref{sd}) lie lower in energy.
+They are grouped in four multiplets, see Fig.~\ref{fig5}.